maxxiimo/the-front-end-manifesto/mobile-foundation.md

 9. If you're looking to beef up your detection capabilities, [Handset Detection][] is a service you can try (includes free and paid plans).

+10. [Akamai][] also provides a detection service.

-10. Here is a list of "[Mobile Browser ID (User-Agent) Strings][Mobile Strings]" you could incorporate into your project if you wanted to get granular.
+11. Here is a list of "[Mobile Browser ID (User-Agent) Strings][Mobile Strings]" you could incorporate into your project if you wanted to get granular.

 ### Responsive Web Design